In recent years, pharmacist has been consistently ranked as among the best jobs in the United States.

 A Step-by-Step Approach to Planning Your Health Career

-In 2009, 120 colleges and schools of pharmacy were recognized by the Accreditation Council for Pharmacy Education.
-Pharmacy programs grant the degree of Doctor of Pharmacy (Pharm.D.), which requires at least 6 years of postsecondary study and the passing of the licensure examination of a State board of pharmacy.
-The Pharm.D. is a 4-year program that requires at least 2 years of college study prior to admittance.
-The majority of students pharmacists enter college with 3 or more years of college.
+The Pharm.D. is a four-year program that requires at least two years of college study prior to admittance.
+The majority of students enter pharmacy programs with three or more years of college.
 The Pharm.D degree has replaced the Bachelor of Pharmacy (B.Pharm.) degree, which is no longer awarded.
-Search for schools that provide training for this career.
+The Accreditation Council for Pharmacy Education provides a searchable database of pharmacy programs.

-Other options for pharmacy graduates who are interested in further training include 1- or 2-year residency programs or fellowships.
-Pharmacy residencies are postgraduate training programs in pharmacy practice.
+Other options for pharmacy graduates who are interested in further training include one- or two-year residency programs or fellowships.
+Pharmacy residencies are post-graduate training programs in pharmacy practice.
 Pharmacy fellowships are highly individualized programs designed to prepare participants to work in research laboratories.
-Some pharmacists who run their own pharmacy obtain a master's degree in business administration (MBA).
+Some pharmacists who run their own pharmacies obtain a master's degree in business administration (MBA).

 Search for funding opportunities related to this career